hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 Apache Kafka is a popular distributed, persistent log store which is a great fit for stream processing systems.
-Data in Kafka is structured as _topics_ and each topic consists of 1 or partitions, stored in the Kafka cluster.
+Data in Kafka is structured as _topics_ and each topic consists of one or more partitions, stored in the Kafka cluster.

 To read from Kafka, the only requirements are to provide deserializers and a topic name: